 We also offer appliances that correct the issues that cause your sleep apnea in the first place.
 For example, the DNA appliance helps hold your jaw in the correct position while you sleep while also encouraging your jaw to correct its growth to expand your airway.
 Over time, you may not need to wear the appliance at night because the underlying condition is corrected.

 Oftentimes certain lifestyle choices can cause sleep apnea.
 For instance, being overweight can cause excessive weight on the throat which can obstruct the airway.
 Drinking alcohol can also disrupt your sleep and cause you to snore.
-Our sleep dentist in Independence, MO may also recommend certain lifestyle changes to improve your condition such as the following.
+Our sleep dentist in Lee's Summit, MO may also recommend certain lifestyle changes to improve your condition such as the following.

 - Lose weight if you’re overweight